 You can correct the problem and re-apply.

-Probating the Will - Apply for probate
+Apply for probate

-– John, Port Moody
+– John, Port Moody, BC

 You must notify certain people that you intend to apply for probate.
-To do so, complete the court form P1, notice of proposed application.
-(Downloadable probate forms are on the BC government website.)
+To do so, complete the court form P1, notice of proposed application (available here).
 You must deliver this notice at least 21 days before submitting the probate application to court.
 This gives people the chance to dispute your application.
-Together with a copy of the will, mail or deliver the completed form to:

-- each person named in the will as executor or alternate executor,
+each person named in the will as executor or alternate executor

-- the deceased’s spouse and children (because they’re entitled to challenge the will),
+the deceased’s spouse and children (because they’re entitled to challenge the will)

-- each person who would be entitled to a share in the estate if there had been no will,
+each person who would be entitled to a share in the estate if there had been no will

-- if the deceased was a Nisga'a citizen, the Nisga'a Lisims government,
+if the deceased was a Nisga'a citizen, the Nisga'a Lisims government

 Failing to give notice to the Public Guardian and Trustee, when it's required, is a common reason probate applications are rejected.